 Hollow Structural Sections (HSS)

-Hollow Structural Sections (HSS) refer to a group of hollow structural steel shapes in their cross-section.
-They are formed by cold or hot rolling and can have various shapes, including square, rectangular, and circular.
-HSS are characterized by their uniform wall thickness and consistent dimensions, ensuring precise structural integrity.
+Hollow structural sections (HSS) refer to a group of hollow structural steel shapes in cross-section.
+Cold or hot rolling forms them into various shapes, including square, rectangular, and circular.
+HSS features uniform wall thickness and consistent dimensions, which ensure precise structural integrity.

 Typical Applications of HSS

 HSS finds widespread applications in construction projects where strength, durability, and efficient use of materials are of utmost priority.
 The versatility of HSS shapes allows for diverse applications in building frameworks, bridges, and infrastructure projects.
-Square and rectangular HSS is used to construct columns, beams, and braces, providing structural support and stability.
+People use square and rectangular HSS to construct columns, beams, and braces, providing structural support and stability.
 Circular HSS finds applications in architectural designs, such as canopies, sculptures, and decorative structures.
 Manufacturers can also use HSS to produce frames, racks, and support systems.